 An individual without a properly functioning pancreas does not have the necessary amount of insulin being produced in their bodies, and thus, there is a surplus sugar in their blood.
 This can cause major problems in the body, such as kidney failure, heart disease, strokes or even death.
 The most common cause of pancreas disease is Type I Diabetes, formerly known as juvenile diabetes.

-Experimental transplant of islet cells have started to be performed, as a way to treat diabetes.
-In these instances, the insulin-producing islet cells are isolated from the donor's pancreas and injected into the patient's liver, where they begin to produce liver for the recipient.
+Experimental transplant of islet cells have started to be performed as a way to treat diabetes.
+In these instances, the insulin-producing islet cells are isolated from the donor's pancreas and injected into the patient's liver, where they begin to produce insulin for the recipient.

 It is common for a patient to be waiting for both a pancreas and a kidney transplant simultaneously, as the issues related to a malfunctioning pancreas also result in the need for a new kidney.

-- In the U.S., there are more than 1,175 people waiting for a pancreas transplant.
+- In the U.S., there are currently 1,201 people waiting for a pancreas transplant.

 - The average amount of time that someone waits for a pancreas transplant is two years.